eropple/copypasta/README.md

 So I decided to thereifixedit the whole thing.

+Copypasta is tested primarily under Ruby 2.5.
+Feel free to file bugs for Ruby 2.3 or later.

 ## Usage ##
 Copypasta works on the concept of a `Plan`.
 A `Plan` is a directory structure that mimics the final data structure while offering a DSL that figures out what,